Parent Workshop

 Sue Conners - Susan Conners is a graduate of Damaen University in Buffalo, NY and received her Master of Education from the University of Buffalo.
 She also holds a Certificat d’Etudes de Lettres from the University of Lyon in Lyon, France.
 She was a middle school teacher for 33 years in Williamsville Central School District, outside of Buffalo, NY.
 She is president and founder of the Tourette Association of Greater NY State since 1984.
 She served on the Board of Directors of National Tourette Association of America for 12 years and was also founder and Chair of their Education Committee.
 Following her retirement from full time teaching, she was employed as the Education Specialist for TAA of America for seven years and now continues to run the Greater NY State chapter and does private consulting, attends IEP and 504 meetings as well as presenting workshops both nationally an internationally.
 She has presented hundreds of workshops on the education of children with Tourette Syndrome and associated disorders in 49 of the 50 states, 6 countries (Canada, Spain, Norway, Poland, Northern Ireland, England) and Puerto Rico.
 She is also the author of the book, “The Tourette Syndrome and OCD Checklist; “A Practical Reference for Parents and Educators” Sue, herself, has TS as do 30 immediate family members.

-Dr. Kenneth Phelps - Dr. Kenneth Phelps practices as a child, adolescent and family therapist at Prisma Health in Columbia, South Carolina.
-He is an Associate Clinical Professor of Neuropsychiatry and Adjunct Associate Clinical Professor of Pediatrics in the Neurology Division at the University of South Carolina School of Medicine.
-Dr. Phelps currently serves as the director of the Outpatient Child and Adolescent Psychiatry Clinic, co-director of the Tourette Center of South Carolina (TiC SC) and educator within multiple psychiatry residency programs.
-He also serves on the Medical Advisory Board for the Tourette Association of America (TAA), as a supervisor within the TAA’s Behavioral Therapy Institute and as a board member for OCD South Carolina, an affiliate of the International OCD Foundation.
+Dr. Kenneth Phelps - Dr. Kenneth Phelps practices as a child, adolescent, and family therapist at Prisma Health in Columbia, South Carolina.
+He is a Professor of Clinical Neuropsychiatry and Adjunct Associate Clinical Professor of Pediatrics in the Neurology Division at the University of South Carolina School of Medicine.
+Dr. Phelps currently serves as the director of the Outpatient Child and Adolescent Psychiatry Clinic, co-director of the Tourette Center of South Carolina (TiC SC), and educator within multiple psychiatry residency programs.
+He also serves on the Medical Advisory Board for the Tourette Association of America (TAA), as a supervisor within the TAA’s Behavioral Therapy Institute, and as a board member for OCD South Carolina, an affiliate of the International OCD Foundation.

 Frank Lozzi - Frank has been volunteering with CTAS since 2013, and will be taking over the presidency of TICS.
 He has volunteered in many capacities and was the one who convinced Seth Tucker to take the board position and eventual presidency (he also forgot to turn in his bio so Seth gets to write it, lets see if he notices).
 He was integral in helping TICS and CTAS withstand the transition through covid along with his spouse Sarah Lozzi (nee Kasper) who also serves on the board, who he met while volunteering at CTAS.
 He has over 10 years experience of tax preparation and bookkeeping, a skill he used well as the treasurer of TICS.
 He is leaving his position as CFO of Charlotte Street Hockey League to come back to the board and relieve Seth of duty.